USE CASE

 A Modular Open Systems Approach

-In addition, the MOSA directive has accelerated the adoption of various open standards across the three military branches, such as:
+The MOSA directive has accelerated the adoption of open standards across all service branches, including:

 • U.S. Army CCDC C5ISR Center's C5ISR/EW Modular Open Suite of Standard (CMOSS)

-This legal requirement and DoD-wide commitment to MOSA aims to promote interoperability, flexibility, and cost-effectiveness in the development and modification of defense systems by leveraging open architectures and standards.
-SCATR utilizes a Modular Open Systems Approach (MOSA) for designing affordable and adaptable systems including:
+This DoD-wide commitment promotes interoperability, flexibility, and cost-effectiveness in defense system development and modernization by leveraging open architectures and standards.

-• Using modular designs with modular system interfaces
+• Employing modular designs with standardized system interfaces

-• Verifying interfaces comply with widely supported, consensus-based standards
+• Ensuring interfaces comply with widely supported, consensus-based standards

 • Delivering software-defined interface documentation